-H. Expiration
+H.I.
+Expiration

-1. Unless provided otherwise in the written decision, special use approvals expire 1 year after the date of the written decision, unless the applicant files a complete application for a building permit or has made substantial progress towards development, if no building permit is required.

-2. The written decision also may contain specific expiration, review, or resubmittal deadlines.
+- 1. Unless provided otherwise in the written decision, special use approvals expire one (1) year after the date of the written decision, unless the applicant files a complete application for a building permit or has made substantial progress towards development, if no building permit is required. - 2.
+Special use shall expire and require resubmittal every 5 year from the date of approval unless otherwise stated in their conditions of approval. - 2.3.
+The written decision also may contain specific expiration, review, or resubmittal deadlines.